 The CEAS Film Library is one of the largest East Asian DVD collections in the United States, comprising over 7,000 titles from China, Japan, and Korea.
 It includes historical films, documentaries, television series, and contemporary cinema.
 Many of the films are imported from overseas and are difficult to find in the U.S. Films are available for check-out free of charge to any current University of Chicago student, staff, or faculty member.
-CEAS Associate Members may also borrow films.
+CEAS Associate Members, K-16 educators, and the general public may also borrow films for educational use.

 Weekdays: 11:30 am - 4:30 pm

 If you need a film but cannot be here during operational hours, please contact Walter at email@example.com.

 Search the online film catalog to find what you're looking for.
 Use the "Advanced Search" function to narrow down films by language, director, subtitles, etc. Write down the CEAS catalog number so you can find it on the shelf when you arrive.
 If a film is currently checked out, the catalog listing will read "Not Available."

 - Film rental is FREE and is as easy as coming and signing up.
 Any current University of Chicago faculty, student, staff, or CEAS Associates may borrow films.